google/tsunami-security-scanner-plugins/google/detectors/directorytraversal/cve20213223/README.md

-# Node-RED-Dashboard Exposed Directory CVE 2021-3223 Detector
+# Node-RED-Dashboard Directory Traversal Detector (CVE 2021-3223)

 This Tsunami plugin tests to see if the traversal of `ui_base/js/..%2f` directory is vulnerable to remote attackers, allowing them to read arbitrary files.